huridocs/pdf-document-layout-analysis/README.md

     # With GPU support
     make start

-    # Without GPU support [Recommended if you do not have a GPU on your system]
+    # Without GPU support [if you do not have a GPU on your system]
     make start_no_gpu

 Get the segments from a PDF: